lyteword/chspurgeon-tod/volume-2/psalm-48.md

 **Verse 3.**

-1\.God is a refuge in his church.
+1\.
+God is a refuge in his church.
 The church is a city of refuge, but the refuge is not in its church, but its God.

 (a) For sinners from wrath.